-This Law covers the procedures and actions which are or need to be carried out by administrative authorities with regard to the crimes alleged to be committed by the law enforcement personnel assigned at the Turkish National Police, the General Command of Gendarmerie and the Coast Guard Command or their actions, attitudes or behaviors that require a disciplinary penalty.
+This Law covers the procedures and actions which are or need to be carried out by administrative authorities with regard to the crimes alleged to be committed by the law enforcement personnel assigned to the Turkish National Police, the General Command of Gendarmerie and the Coast Guard Command or their actions, attitudes or behaviors that require a disciplinary penalty.

-Duty-related crimes committed by the law enforcement personnel assigned at the organization of the General Command of Gendarmerie and the Coast Guard Command resulting from their military duties shall not be covered by this Law.
+Duty-related crimes committed by the law enforcement personnel assigned to the organization of the General Command of Gendarmerie and the Coast Guard Command resulting from their military duties shall not be covered by this Law.

 As regards the implementation of this Law; the provisions of